 Student Perceptions of Self-Assessment

 Studies of the perceptions of young students indicated a superficial understanding of self-assessment goals (Bourke, 2016).
 In contrast, studies conducted among higher education students have shown that most of them did understand the need for self-assessment (Ratminingsih, Marhaeni and Vigayanti, 2018) and thought it was beneficial mainly for the purposes of improvement and correction (Micán and Medina, 2017).
-Moreover, college and university students believed that self-assessment increases responsibility for learning (Bourke, 2014; Ndoye, 2017) and that it nurtures self-regulated learning through goal setting, planning, monitoring, and feedback (Wang, 2017; Bozkurt, 2020).
+Moreover, college and university students believed that self-assessment increases responsibility for learning (Bourke, 2014; Ndoye, 2017) and that it nurtures self-regulated learning through goal setting, planning, monitoring, and feedback (Bozkurt, 2020; Wang, 2017).

 These positive perceptions regarding self-assessment tended to be expressed by students involved in formative evaluation, in defining the criteria of their evaluation (Bourke, 2014), or who used various tools, such as checklists, that enabled them to revise their work (Wang, 2017).
 Although there is not extensive evidence about summative evaluation, it has been found that adult students attending such courses have also reported that the self-assessment helped to foster critical thinking (Van Helvoort, 2012).